-Are you new to writing content professionally, or just started a blog and want to make sure your copy is tip-top?
-We’re here to help with some insightful proofreading tips.
-So, if you’re hoping to avoid rogue commas and missing words from your content, read on.
+Are you new to writing content professionally, or maybe you’ve just started a blog and want to make sure your copy is tip-top?
+Well, fear not; our content writers are here to help with some insightful proofreading tips.

-Discover how to proofread on Word, or whichever platform you are using to write and edit your content.
-We’ve got some cracking tricks that will really help when you begin proofreading content…
+If you’re hoping to avoid rogue commas and missing words from your content, read on to discover how to proofread on Word, or whichever platform you are using to write and edit your content.
+We’ve got some cracking tips for proofreading your own work that will really help when you begin proofreading content.

 Take time out to refresh

-It’s normal to make a few slip-ups when writing content, like a misplaced comma here and there or writing “on” instead of “of” in a sentence, for example.
-We’re only human after all!
+Don’t worry if you make a few slip-ups when writing content, like a misplaced comma here and there, or writing “on” instead of “of”.
+We’re only human, after all!
 But, to ensure these errors don’t make it past an internal Word document, it’s a good idea to just take yourself away from the piece you’re writing and come back to it later.

-Basically, your brain needs to focus on something else in the meantime, and then you can return to your content with a fresh perspective.
-I find this helps massively when proofreading.
-Why?
+Basically, your brain needs to focus on something else in the meantime, and then you can return to your content with a fresh perspective later.
+Why does this help massively when proofreading?
 Well, it’s almost like reading the piece of content from scratch.
-And I notice errors I would likely have missed if I’d have checked over the piece straight after writing it.

-Here are a couple of genius grammar tools you can use to help up your proofreading game, to ensure your content is faultless and flawless:
+If in doubt, go with your gut.
+But that being said, here are a couple of genius grammar tools you can use to help up your proofreading game and ensure your content is as faultless and flawless as possible.